-This also varies according to your personal circumstances, so the first step would be to decide what type of policy you require – third party (this is the minimum required by law and only covers you for damage you cause others and their property), third party, fire and theft, or comprehensive.
+This varies according to your personal circumstances, so the first step would be to decide what type of policy you require: third party (this is the minimum required by law and only covers damage you cause to others and their property); third party, fire and theft; or comprehensive.

 If you opt for comprehensive, things to look out for include:

 - Are you covered for driving your bike abroad?